beatsforboobs/website/content/content/about-us.md

 raise awareness and funds for local breast cancer services organizations.
 We are a volunteer-led event that maintains low-overhead in order to maximize impact in our community.

-Beats for Boobs is a project of Breast Cancer Emergency Fund, a registered non-profit organization.

 ## History

 Juliana Cochnar and Radhika Ragsdale met in San Francisco in 2003 and were inspired to make an impact for people